sidtechnical/sidtechnical.github.io/_posts/2018-01-29-oakland_studentPC.md

 ### 1. Pre-review tele-meeting

 This tele-meeting included a nice overview of future steps that the student PC members are expected to do.
 Prof. Thorsten gave a brief overview ([his presentation slides][instructions]) of all the things that we should be aware of.
 First and foremost step was to register ourselves as a reviewer to the submission system (i.e. **HOTCRP**).
-While most of were familiar with such submission systems (of course, as authors), this was the first time we all got a chance to sneak behind the scenes process.
+While most of were familiar with such submission systems (of course, as authors), this was the first time we all got a chance to sneak behind the scenes of review process.
+We were given instructions on our goals, How program committees operate, considerations of PC members, conflicts disclosure, What makes a good review, and the timeline of next steps.

+Here are some pointers on *writing a good review*: [Thoughts on Reviewing][r1], [Notes on Constructive and Positive Reviewing][r2] and [How NOT to review a paper: The tools and techniques of the adversarial reviewer][r3].

 ### 2. Paper bidding and assignment

+We were then asked to bid **for or against** the papers that each of us wanted to review.
+Depending on the review/submmission system, positive bid score means the reviewer is interested to review the paper and the negative score to show that reviewer is not interested.
+Typically, these scores range from -20 to +20.
+The conflicts (e.g. reviewer is a co-author, previous co-worker/collaborator in the past two years, primary advisor no-matter how long ago, etc.) are marked with -100.

+If the reviewers bid, their chances that they are asssigned to review the paper of their choice is high.
+Lazy reviewers who fail to bid for or against will get random papers (papers that are disposed by other reviwers) are assigned by the PC chair.

+Most of us got the papers that we wanted to review.
+Of course, we chose those papers where we felt we are comfortable with!

 ### 3. Reviews and discusson

 ### 4. Final in-person meeting